File Explorer: Extensibility

 Namespace extensions are used by Explorer and Common Dialogs to either display some data – which are not necessarily persisted as files – in a folder-like view or to present data in a way that is different from their organization on the file system.
-This feature can be exploited by a any hierarchical data source that can be represented as a file system like the Windows one, including Cloud-based implementation.
+This feature can be used by any hierarchical data source that can be represented as a file system, including Cloud-based data sources.
 Special folders, such as My Computer and Network Places in Windows Explorer are implemented this way, as are Explorer views that let items in a mobile phone or digital camera be explored.
 Source-control systems that use Explorer to browse source repositories also use Namespace extensions to allow Explorer to browse the revisions.
 To implement a namespace extension, the IPersistFolder, IShellView, IShellFolder, IShellBrowser and IOleWindow interfaces need to be implemented and registered.
 The implementation needs to provide the logic for navigating the data store as well as describing the presentation.
 Windows Explorer will instantiate the COM objects as required.

 While Windows Explorer natively exposes the extensibility points as COM interfaces, .NET Framework can also be used to write some types of extensions, using the COM Interop functionality of .NET Framework.
 While Microsoft itself makes available extensions – such as the photo info tool – which are authored using .NET Framework, they currently recommend against writing managed shell extensions, as only one instance of the CLR (prior to version 4.0) can be loaded per-process.
 This behavior will cause conflicts if multiple managed add-ins, targeting different versions of the CLR, are attempted to be run simultaneously.